 There is one thing I personally love about Linux: it’s diversity!
 It’s never wrong to say that everyone has their own Linux for needs.
 Be it coding, casual usage or the Internet of Things; you’ll find a suitable Linux distro for all these needs.
-That’s the same case when you need a Linux for Kids.
+That’s the same case when you need a Linux for kids.
 There are many choices to choose from.
 And, every distro offers something else.

 Note: Even in the world of Linux for Kids, you have a wide collection of distros to choose.
 So, we have tried to compile a list with diverse Linux distros.
 Some of them are for toddlers, while others can be used in high-school level or college.

-First in the list, we have the education edition of Ubuntu.
+First, on the list, we have the education edition of Ubuntu.
 If you want to provide your kid the same Ubuntu-based environment, you can go for Edubuntu.
 It’s developed by Canonical Inc. and is completely free to use.
 By default, you can find some useful software in the Edubuntu package.
 It’s a great thing because students and facilitators can start using the OS instantly.
 Also, when compared to other Linux distributions, Ubuntu holds the best and user-friendly one.

 One thing kids would love about Edubuntu is the interface itself.
 The Unity-based designs are easier to learn.
 Also, it would prepare them to use computers in a professional world.
 Coming to the software support side, there is equal power.
 Apart from included software, there is a huge enough collection of third-party, open-source and popular software.
 Depending on the requirement, you can install that software.
 For instance, if some of your students are interested in coding, you’d have no trouble in getting a programming tool.

-2. Sugar on a Stick
+Sugar on a Stick – Linux for Kids

 Not interested in dedicating an entire system for educational needs?
 Then, you would be interested in Sugar on a Stick.
 Here, Sugar refers to a dedicated learning platform, which is quite popular.
 Based on the concepts of Studio Thinking and Reflective Practice, this is a style of pedagogy for effective learning.
 So, within Sugar on a Stick package, you’re getting a fully-fledged learning platform.
 The best part here is that you can set up this Linux distro on a USB Drive.

 There is a misconception that Linux is too tech-savvy to be used.
 However, thanks to the effort of Sugar on a Stick, you can turn things into the simplest manner.
-All it requires is a x86-based PC.
+All it requires is an x86-based PC.
 You can simply plug in the USB drive and boot the Linux distro from it.
 Because the whole UI has been redesigned for learning and teaching purposes, we don’t recommend it for actual computer teaching.
-As far as toddlers are concerned, this package consists of a lot of learning resources, games and puzzles.
-It’s a brand-new pedagogy that has gained a lot attention.
+As far as toddlers are concerned, this package consists of a lot of learning resources, games, and puzzles.
+It’s a brand-new pedagogy that has gained a lot of attention.

 ubermix is one of the best, most popular and innovative Linux distros for kids.
 It’s a healthy combination of a great UI, awesome features and the right set of software students need.
 This completely free OS is used in a wide variety of educational institutions.
 The major reasons for its popularity include the simple UI as well as its pre-installed application support.
 In case if you are wondering, ubermix comes with 60 free applications by default.
 And, you have all the freedom to try out the other apps if you wish.